PM Entertainment

-PM Entertainment Group Inc. was an American independent production, distribution company which produced a distinctive line of low-to-medium budget films mostly targeted for home-video market.
+PM Entertainment Group Inc. (stylized as pm entertainment group, incorporated) was an American production, distribution company which produced a distinctive line of low-to-medium budget films mostly targeted for home-video market.
 The company diversified into television production and larger budgeted star vehicles before being sold by its founders in 2000.

 History

 City Lights Entertainment (1986–1990)

 In 1986, Joseph Toufik Merhi and Richard Joseph Pepin, indie film directors and producers, founded the production company City Lights Entertainment with Ronald L. Gilchrist for their first movies, the comedy Hollywood In Trouble and slasher film Mayhem.
-The films were successful and caught the VHS Direct-to-video boom beginning in the mid-late 80s.
+The films were successful and caught the VHS direct-to-video boom beginning in the mid-late 80s.

 However, in 1989, the relationship between Pepin/ Merhi and Gilchrist turned sour and their partnership was dissolved with Gilchrist and City Lights keeping the rights to the films already produced or in production.
 The last films released by City Lights were Payback and Contra Conspiracy in 1990.
 City Lights Entertainment produced eleven films from 1986 to 1990.